pressla/imidocs/docs/kube-deployment-pattern-rh.md

 # Kubernetes Deployment Patterns
+[^1]: Kubernetes Patterns Reusable Elements for Designing Cloud Native Applications

-## Chapter 3: Declarative Deployment
+##  Declarative Deployment

 ### Problem
 As the number of microservices grows, the manual process of upgrading services—including starting the new Pod version, gracefully stopping the old one, verifying successful launches, and rolling back if necessary—becomes burdensome.
 Manual steps can lead to human errors, and scripting them requires significant effort.
-Kubernetes addresses this challenge with the **Deployment** resource, which automates application upgrades and makes them repeatable and efficient【13:0†source】【13:6†source】.
+Kubernetes addresses this challenge with the **Deployment** resource, which automates application upgrades and makes them repeatable and efficient [*chapter 3*]

 ### Solution
 The Kubernetes Deployment resource abstracts the complexities of managing upgrades and rollbacks of container groups.
 By defining the desired state, Kubernetes performs necessary actions to ensure the system conforms to that state.
 Deployment strategies supported include:

 #### Rolling Deployment
 The default strategy that updates Pods incrementally to ensure zero downtime.
 It creates new Pods while progressively replacing old ones, adhering to parameters like `maxSurge` (temporary additional Pods) and `maxUnavailable` (maximum Pods unavailable during updates).

 *Example configuration:*

 ```yaml hl_lines="6 10"